adieuadieu/retinal/README.md

 <details>
   <summary>I got this error when installing: `Error: Python executable "/Users/**/miniconda3/bin/python" is v3.5.2, which is not supported by gyp.` What do I do?</summary>
   - Make sure you've got a recent version of `npm` installed.
   - Make sure you've got a recent version of node-gyp installed.
-You can do `npm install node-gyp -g` to make sure.
+You can do `npm install node-gyp -g` to make sure, but try the next steps first without doing this.
   - Set the path to python2 on your system.
 For example: `npm config set python /usr/bin/python2.7`
   - Having done the above, delete the `node_modules` directory in the project, and reinstall with `yarn install`
 </details>